mafelipe/hackintosh-lenovo-v310-i7-7500u/README.md

 EFI folder to latptop lenovo v310 - Mojave

 WORK:

-Bluetooth
+==
+Bluetooth,
-USB Port
+USB Port,
-FaceTime
-iMessage
+FaceTime,
+iMessage,
 Trackpad, all gestures

 You can see video test on Youtube: